• Leading Disruption

 Most companies default to making AI the responsibility of their CIO.
 It feels logical, right?
 After all, AI is technology, and the CIO manages technology.

-But here's the uncomfortable truth: traditional IT leaders focus on keeping systems running, managing risk, and operating as internal service providers.
+However, here's the uncomfortable truth: traditional IT leaders primarily focus on maintaining system stability, mitigating risk, and serving as internal service providers.
 They think in terms of system deployment and maintenance—not organizational transformation or rapid value creation.

-When AI sits under traditional IT leadership, it joins the typical IT machine of cautious, years-long rollouts measured by uptime, not business outcomes.
+When AI sits under traditional IT leadership, it becomes part of the typical IT machine, characterized by cautious, years-long rollouts measured by uptime, rather than business outcomes.
 That's why your AI pilots aren't scaling.

 What AI Leadership Actually Requires